dwheelerau/docker-guide/README.md

 4. Run megadetector using the command line options to test the installation (will ask you for your password).
 Note the use of the `-h` flag here, this will print out the help, that will show all the possible options for running megadetector.

-NOTE: Everything below with `#` is just info that will be printed to your linux terminal window, please don't type anything with the hash as they are just comments.
+NOTE: Everything below with `#` is just info that will be printed to your Linux terminal window, please don't type anything with the hash as they are just comments.
 Once again if you copy and paste the code from the window below, be sure to type # in your terminal window, just in case it executes after the paste, use the up arrow to bring back the command (delete the hash), and then execute it manually by pushing ENTER on the keyboard.

 NOTE: The use of backticks around the "pwd" command, on my keyboard this key is on the top left on the same key as tilde ~.